follywolly/reactive-framework/README.md

-      const data = await fetch('someurl') // let's say this returns 'Hello World' after a few seconds this.loading = false // comes before setState since setState will trigger re-render this.setState({data}) // you can update state (component rerenders upon state change) }
+      const data = await fetch('someurl') // let's say this returns 'Hello World' after a few seconds this.loading = false // comes before setState since setState will trigger re-render this.setState({data}) // you can update state (component rerenders upon state change) this.store.setState({data}) // you can update the general state via the store }
+    this.store.watch('someproperty', (val) => {
+      console.log('someproperty has changed: ', val) // do something upon value change of anything in the store state })
   }
   loader() { // when this.loading is set to true, the loader function will be called instead of the build function upon render
     const v = this.domHandler.virtualize